-The Goriya are Hindus and have many gods that they worship.
-They also worship family, village and regional gods.
-Ancestors are worshipped too.
+Goriyas are Hindus and worship many gods.
+They also worship family, ancestors, village and regional gods.
 They believe in the occult and in reincarnation.
 They celebrate most Hindu festivals.

-Brahmin priests perform birth, marriage and death rituals.
+Brahmin priests perform their birth, marriage and death rituals.
 A set period of birth pollution takes place until the priest does a purification ritual and the newborn baby is named.
-Head shaving ceremonies are performed for boys and girls.
-The Goriya dead are cremated and they have a thirteen day death pollution period.
+They perform head shaving ceremonies for boys and girls.
+The Goriya dead are cremated and they have a thirteen-day death pollution period.
 Then there is a ceremony and they give a feast for the peace of the bereaved person.

-* Please pray that Christians go to the Goriya in friendship and love and give them the gospel message.
+* Please pray that believers go to the Goriya in friendship and love and give them the gospel message.

 * Pray that existing churches will be strengthened by persecution, and they will soon reach Goryia people.